zuckerco/CSS-assignment-3/README.md

 ![Phone preview - after responsive styles added](video/phone.gif)

+(Yes, I made a video of my phone and then converted it to an animated GIF.)

 **Note:** In the CSS file, you must not *change* anything (except the two font-family declarations you already changed).
 You will *add* the @media query, and all adaptations will be handled there.

 ## Commit and sync